epomatti/azure-python-api-servicebus/README.md

-# Python API - Service Bus, Blog Storage
+# Python API - Service Bus, Blob Storage

 A sample Python API using Flask to integrate with Azure Storage and Azure Service Bus.